johnfraserss/ICS3C/Assignments/09 - Post Secondary/README.md

   3. Determine whether previous experience with programming is needed to be hired as a programmer.
   4. Determine whether post-secondary education in computing is needed to be hired as a programmer.

-You are limited to **100 words for each of the task** (200 words total).
+You are limited to **100 words for each of the tasks** (200 words total).
 Separately, include your sources, cited in APA or MLA format.

 Submissables